MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 An update run can be in one of the following states:

-- **NotStarted**: Update run has not started.
+- **NotStarted**: Update run hasn't started.
 - **Running**: Upgrade is in progress for at least one of the member clusters in the update run.
 - **Pending**:
   - **Member cluster**: A member cluster can be in the pending state for any of the following reasons which can be viewed in the message field.
-    - Maintenance window is not open.
+    - Maintenance window isn't open.
 Message indicates next opening time.
-    - Target Kubernetes version is not yet available in the Azure region of the member.
+    - Target Kubernetes version isn't yet available in the Azure region of the member.
 Message links to the release tracker so that you can check status of the release across regions.
-    - Target node image version is not yet available in the Azure region of the member.
+    - Target node image version isn't yet available in the Azure region of the member.
 Message links to the release tracker so that you can check status of the release across regions.
   - **Group**: A group is in `Pending` state if all members in the group are in `Pending` state or not started.
 When a member moves to `Pending`, the update run will attempt to upgrade the next member in the group.
 If all members are `Pending`, the group moves to `Pending` state.
 If a group is in `Pending` state, the update run waits for the group to complete before moving on to the next stage for execution.
   - **Stage**: A stage is in `Pending` state if all groups under that stage are in `Pending` state or not started.
   - **Run**: A run is in `Pending` state if the current stage that should be running is in `Pending` state.
-- **Skipped**: All levels of an update run can be skipped and this could either be system or user-initiated.
+- **Skipped**: All levels of an update run can be skipped.
+Skipping can be system or user-initiated.
   - **Member**:
-    - You have skipped upgrade for a member, group or stage.
+    - You skipped upgrade for a member, group, or stage.
     - Member cluster is already at the target Kubernetes version (if update run mode is `Full` or `ControlPlaneOnly`).
     - Member cluster is already at the target Kubernetes version and all node pools are at the target node image version.
-    - When consistent node image is chosen for an upgrade run, if it's not possible to find the target image version for one of the node pools, then upgrade is skipped for that cluster.
-An example situation for this is when a new node pool with a new VM SKU is added after an update run has started.
+    - When consistent node image is chosen for an upgrade run, if it's not possible to find the target image version for one of the node pools, then the upgrade is skipped for that cluster.
+As an example, this can occur when a new node pool with a new Virtual Machine (VM) SKU is added after an update run has started.
   - **Group**:
     - All member clusters were detected as `Skipped` by the system.
     - You initiated a skip at the group level.